 Can We Use Hair Conditioners in Dandruff?

-The use of shampoo and conditioner is recommended by all hair experts, there is no debate about that.
+The use of shampoo and conditioner is recommended by all hair experts for clean hair, there is no debate about that.
 Even hair bloggers who have tried to go without any product for a month will attest to this.
 Shampoo is used to clean away the sweat, dirt, hair product or even dead-skin cells from your hair and scalp.
 Conditioners are used to soften your hair strands and make them easy to manage.
 They contain fatty alcohols and oils that help trap moisture within your hair.
 Some are made with proteins to help with split ends, and some contain thickening compounds that add size.
 Most have a creamy texture which allows for easy application on your hair.

 When it comes to dandruff, we often mistake it for a dry scalp and think that we need to apply oils and conditioners to our head.
 But dandruff is not caused by the drying out of your scalp, it’s actually because of excessive oil.